Safari: Complete Guide to iOS 13

 - Request Desktop Website - Loads the desktop version of a website instead of the mobile version.
 This feature is for the iPhone, as the iPad now automatically loads desktop versions of websites instead of mobile versions.
 This turns into "Request Mobile Website" if the desktop site is already loaded.

 - Website Settings - Provides access to individual settings for each website.
 You can set the site you're on to load in Reader view automatically or to always load as a desktop website.
-You can also enable or disable content blockers on a per-site basis, and toggle access to the camera, microphone, and you're location.
+You can also enable or disable content blockers on a per-site basis, and toggle access to the camera, microphone, and your location.
 You can view sites where you've customized the settings in the Safari section of the Settings app under "Website Settings."

 In the Safari section of the Settings app, there are new per-site controls that let you adjust everything from page zoom to privacy settings for all of the websites you visit (with settings for individual sites customizable using the View Menu mentioned above).